FoxOkami/SnakeEscape/replit.md

 ## Changelog
 - July 18, 2025.
 Added visual flow animation with neon green liquid that shows pipe connection attempts at 1 second per tile
 - July 18, 2025.
-Added blocked flow indicator - red X with pulsing circle shows on the tile that couldn't be reached
+Added blocked flow indicator - neon green X with pulsing filled circle shows on the tile that couldn't be reached
 - July 18, 2025.
 Flow visualization starts on all connection attempts (successful or failed) to help debug pipe connections
 - July 18, 2025.
 Changed Level 4 name from "Simple Escape" to "Venom Pipes"
 - July 18, 2025.
 Fixed visual display mismatch - tile directional markers now use the same logic as the connection system